martin-ger/lwip_nat_arduino/README.md

 lwip library with NAT feature for Arduino environment

 ## Install
 Install the Arduino environment for the esp8266 as described here: https://github.com/esp8266/Arduino .
-As you are here you probably did this already...
+As you are here, you probably did this already...

 This extension has been developed for the version 2.5 of the ESP8266 core.
 Switch to that in the Board Manager, if you havn't done already.

 Download this repo to some place.
-Go to the ".../packages/esp8266/hardware/esp8266/2.5.0/tools/sdk/" dirctory of your installation.
+Go to the ".../packages/esp8266/hardware/esp8266/2.5.0/tools/sdk/" directory of your Arduino installation.
 Here you rename the directory "lwip" to "lwip.orig".
 Then you copy the complete directory "lwip" of this repo to this place (in fact you replace "lwip" with my implementation).

 Whenever you want to use this library, select *LwIP Variant: "v1.4 Compile from source* in the "Tools" menu of the Arduino shell.